aminomancer/uc.css.js/README.md

 ### **Installation:**

+_*If you plan to install scripts in a **new** profile, make sure you run Firefox with that profile at least once before installing any scripts.
+If you're installing scripts on an existing profile that you've already used, then don't worry about this.
+When you first create a profile, Firefox needs to set some things up during runtime.
+Although CSS is fine, you don't want any third-party javascript running during this process.
+So launch Firefox with the appropriate profile, log into your Firefox account, (if you have one) then quit, install the scripts, and restart the application._

 You first need to find your Firefox installation folder.
 On Windows that's `C:/Program Files/Firefox Nightly/`.
 On Linux it should be `usr/lib/firefox/`.
 On macOS this is more complicated.
 You need to open the application file itself, probably in `Macintosh HD/Applications/`.
 It's the file you double-click to open Firefox, but it's actually a package, not a binary.
 If you right click it, there will be an option in the context menu labeled "Show Package Contents."
 Clicking this takes you to the app constants.
 From there, navigate to `Contents/Resources/` to reach the root directory.
 So whichever OS you're on, you should end up with...

 1. &nbsp; a file called `config.js` in your Firefox installation's root directory;